Penetration Testing Cost

 You cannot rely on automated reports for thorough testing.
 Only some security flaws can be identified through automation.
 Some of the most dangerous possibilities will not receive testing using any automated method.
 These possibilities include exploitation of business logic flaws and exploits resulting from complex fault chaining, side channel vectors, passive reconnaissance and plain old human recognition of the complex relationships between various attack vectors and observed faults.
 These are not occasionally missed by automation, they are routinely missed, and routinely found in manual testing.
 When it comes to web applications, the capabilities of automated testing is seriously inadequate.
 We discuss this at length and in far more detail in reference to the entire OWASP testing guide on our web application testing methodology page.

 Automation is programmed, it cannot imagine and it cannot create.
 Conversely, human cognition is inventive, dynamic, contextual, and bounded only by human creativity itself.
 It represents a vast, fuzzy, shifting and dangerous attack surface that is exactly where the best attackers live.
 The most important attributes of this surface are not even measurable, let alone programmable.
-It is an attack surface that might be better described as an attack 'miasma', and it is only approachable through competent, creative and enthusiastic manual penetration testing.
+It is an attack surface that might be better described as an attack 'miasma', and it is only approachable through competent, creative and enthusiastic manual pentesting.

 To put it another way: The day we can rely on automated security testing is the same day we can replace human coders with their own code.
 Some may believe that day is just around the corner, but we rather doubt it, and that day certainly isn't today.